Khuddush89/gaussian-rbfnn-time-scales1/README.md

 corrected nonuniform-graininess second-order manufactured equation, and the first-order manufactured equation.
 The final audit gives no failed checks.

-## Reviewer-driven changes

-### Reviewer 1

-- Section 4 now states the transformed width variables, admissible box, separation-scaled initialization, master seed, analytic Jacobian, parameter updates, stopping tolerances and evaluation budgets.
-- The trust-region reflective choice is supported by 20 identical multistart initializations against dogbox, Levenberg-Marquardt and L-BFGS-B. Success in that table means both maximum error below 1e-8 and admissible widths; the final LM median/best errors are 2.78e-15 and 2.22e-16.
-- The five quantum centres and initial widths are justified and tested by a centre-placement ablation.
-- The apparent five-neuron/six-neuron error reversal is explained correctly as a machine-precision conditioning effect.
-Success improves from 85% to 100% even though the median maximum error changes from 2.11e-15 to 2.56e-14.
-- The Lipschitz functions used in the a-posteriori certificate are derived for each example and the effectivity indices are explained.
-An equality case for the certificate is proved.
-The logistic CSV roundoff-level pointwise certificate discrepancy at t=2 and t=4 is documented explicitly.

-### Reviewer 2

-- A strict classical Gaussian RBFNN control now changes only the activation formula; architecture, centres, widths, initialization, optimiser, seeds and budgets are identical.
-- A second generous-width classical control is included to test sensitivity to the positive-regressivity width restriction.
-This prevents an unfair superiority claim.
-- The exact delta recurrence is included as the classical numerical baseline, with the manuscript explicitly acknowledging that it is much faster for simple scalar first-order right-scattered IVPs.
-- A realistically motivated irregular logistic population model and joint parameter-identification experiment are included.
-- All eight figures were regenerated from the final data.
-The earlier duplicate Figure 5 and inconsistent error descriptions are removed.

-## Important final audit corrections

-- The nonuniform-graininess second-order manufactured equation uses `((mu + mu^sigma)/mu) y y^sigma y^{sigma^2}` rather than the constant-graininess coefficient 2.
-- The initialization range `10^U[-3/2,1]` is correctly described as 2.5 decades.
-- The clustering refinement reduces the minimum graininess by about a factor of 274, so the manuscript describes it as spanning more than two decades.
-- The classical right-scattered ablation reports both a strict same-box control and a generous-box sensitivity control.
-- The theoretical verifier uses an independent complex-step product implementation for the analytic width derivative.
-- The hybrid experiment now records 33 sampled nodes and 32 residual equations, with 30 right-dense residual nodes, 2 right-scattered jump residuals and the terminal sample stored separately.
-- Training-mode wall times were reconciled with the final CSV: 0.247, 0.096, 0.125 and 0.135 s for finite differences, analytic Jacobian, variable projection and projection-then-polish, respectively.
-- Bibliography hygiene was completed: Golub-Pereyra / O'Leary, Branch-Coleman-Li and SciPy are cited where used, and the unused Yaslan reference was removed.

 ## LaTeX and PDF checks